jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 constant-width  fonts.
 This  gave  a  simple  L,C  →  X,Y  conversion function, simpler than if I had to introduce negative factors.

-Another  good   surprise  lies  wihh   Github.
+Another  good   surprise  lies  with   Github.
 I  wrote   the  French documentation in  POD, because it  is the simplest markup  language to write documentation, and because we  can find many converters to HTML, L<sup>A</sup>T<sub>E</sub>X and  the like.
 I  had planned to  write my